-Your unique selling proposition (USP) is what separates you from the competition.
+Your unique selling proposition (USP) separates you from the competition.
 Similar to a unique value proposition, for customers, it’s a reason to trust and choose you ahead of someone else.
 For you, it’s the linchpin that powers your sales and marketing efforts.
 But what does a USP look like?

 In this article, we’ll demonstrate what makes an effective USP by sharing some of the best examples from the worlds of SaaS, e-commerce, and DTC.

 You’ll learn why and how these brands get it right so you can follow their lead to unearth your own competitive advantage.

 Table of contents

 - Examples of effective unique selling propositions in SaaS

 - Examples of unique selling propositions in e-commerce

 - Examples of unique selling propositions by Direct-to-Consumer (DTC) brands